Current news

 Situation after the legislative amendment

-After the legislative amendment, the consequences would begin to accrue starting from the first negligent action.
-In the new system, consequences for improper actions would accrue as follows:
+After the legislative amendment, the consequences begin to accrue starting from the first negligent action.
+In the new system, consequences for improper actions accrue as follows:

 The change emphasises the jobseeker’s own initiative in remaining active in their job search and participating in any offered employment services.
 With the amendment, suspension periods and obligations to work would be easier to impose on the jobseeker.
 On the other hand, entitlement to a benefit would recover sooner than it currently does, as the duration of the obligation to work would be shortened by 50%.
 In connection with the amendment, SMS reminders would be applied, helping the jobseeker to remember their deadlines and scheduled appointments.